ItsOrius/LiteMapper/README.md

 As we are completely serverless, we use URL query strings and then return the result as the data of the webpage.

 ### Parameters
-- ``data``
-Required to use the API.
+- ``data``: Required to use the API.
 Should be the entire JSON of a beatmap file
-- ``lightshow``
-When set to ``true``, the API will return the level without any notes, bombs or obstacles.
+- ``lightshow``: When set to ``true``, the API will return the level without any notes, bombs or obstacles.
 Otherwise, it returns the level as usual.

 ### Example
 Here's how you could go about using the API in a JavaScript application: